 Suntraps: how do I stop my glazed extension from overheating?

-In the heat of the summer, the light-filled kitchen you dreamed of has taken on a life of its own.
-Sun pours through the rooflights, pools on the tiled floor and climbs the walls.
-Outside, the garden is bright but bearable; inside, the room built to bring the outdoors closer has become a greenhouse.
 Side-return extensions with expanses of glazed roofs were flung up across London as a nifty way to get light into the long plan of a Victorian terraced house.
 In our heating climate, perhaps that was the wrong approach.
 So what should we do now?
 It would be irresponsible to knock it down and start over, so here are some other approaches.

 The first job is shade, before cooling.
 Stop the sun before it reaches the glass and the room has far less heat to lose later.
-A pale sheet stretched above an accessible rooflight externally can make an immediate difference.
+A pale sheet stretched above an accessible rooflight or window externally can make an immediate difference.
 So can a shade sail rigged across the garden-facing side of the extension.
 Leave a gap between the fabric and the glass so that hot air can escape.
 Do not climb onto a glazed roof or lean dangerously out of a window to install it.

 Those fold-out reflective car windscreen shades, held on with suction cups, are useful on vertical panes for a few brutal afternoons.
 They are a stopgap, but one that costs very little.
 Internal blinds or curtains help too, though they are fighting heat already inside the room.

 Consider painting a temporary coating onto the external surface of your windows.
 There are various products on the market, but they may contain some nasty chemicals and not be so reversible.
-The Heatwave Toolkit suggest using yoghurt instead!
+The Heatwave Toolkit suggests using yoghurt instead!
 Make sure it is high in fat.
 It turns the glass milky, reflects some sunlight and can be washed away after the heat breaks.
 It is best reserved for windows you can safely reach from the ground.

 Change how you use the house for the hottest few days.
 Close blinds and curtains in rooms facing the sun.
 Keep windows shut once the air outside is hotter than the air indoors, then open them at night when it is cooler outside.
+Use the stack effect to clear the room: open a high-level rooflight or upper window alongside a lower opening elsewhere in the house.
+Warm air rises and leaves through the top, drawing cooler night air in below.
+In a house with a ventilated loft, even if you don’t have rooflights, opening the loft hatch at night can take this route above the insulated ceiling, allowing heat to rise into the roof space and escape through its vents.
+Close it again in the morning, before the outside air warms.
 Crank up the fans and purge that hot air!
 Move sleeping arrangements or work into the coolest room.

 Check on friends and neighbours who may struggle in the heat, particularly older people, and those with long-term health conditions, and help them implement some of these measures!
 Most importantly, slow down.
 Heat is a health risk and the climate crisis demands action but also slowness.
 Batten down the hatches!

 Over the next one to three years: shade your rooflights and glazing